nlkinlock/Rminicourse/index.md

 ### Flow Statements
 #### Controlling flow: else statements

-- If statements are often paired with else statements, for when we want to run specific code in a given case, and the same code for every other possible case.
+- If statements are often paired with else statements, used when we want to run specific code in a given case and the same code for every other possible case.

 ```r